My student is interested in study abroad. Where and when do we start?

 Will a student receive grades for courses taken abroad?

-For all Loyola programs, exchanges, and affiliations, grades and credits will transfer.
+For all semester and year-long opportunities, grades and credits will transfer.
 These grades will affect the student’s cumulative GPA.
 Students studying abroad on a non-Loyola program do not receive grades, and their GPA will not be affected by their term abroad.
 They do, however, need to receive at least a 2.0 (C) in each course abroad in order to receive credit for that course.

 What if a student decides to take a course that has not been approved by Loyola?